Two dimensional graph model for epitaxial crystal growth with adatoms: Introduction

 Questions about the stability of the flat profile were investigate by Fusco and Morini in \cite{FusMor12} for the case of linear elasticity, and in \cite{Bon15} by Bonacini in the nonlinear regime.
 Moreover, in \cite{Bon13}, Bonacini considered the same question for the case where surface energy is anisotropic, showing, surprisingly, that the flat interface is always stable.

-It was not until 2019, with the work \cite{CriFri20} of Crismale and Friedrich that the three dimensional case was considered.
+It was not until 2019, with the work \cite{CriFri20} by Crismale and Friedrich that the three dimensional case was considered.
 Indeed, despite the existence of investigations for similar functionals in higher dimension (see the work \cite{ChaSol} by Chambolle and Solci, and \cite{BraChaSol} by Braides, Chambolle, and Solci for the study of material void) were available, all of them considered elastic energies depending on the full gradient of the displacement.
-On the other hand, it is know that physically compatible models for elasticity must depend on the symmetrized gradient.
+On the other hand, it is known that physically compatible models for elasticity must depend on the symmetrized gradient.
 The reason for such a time gap between the two and the three dimensional case was technical: it was not clear how to get compactness of a sequence of configurations with uniformly bounded energy.
-This required the introduction of a new functional space: GSBD, the space of Generalized Functions of Bounded Deformation, designed in the work \cite{DalMasoGSBD} by Dal Maso in 2014 specifically to address such an issue.
-The higher dimensional case was later considered in \cite{CriFriSol}.\\
+This required the introduction of a new functional space: GSBD, the space of Generalized Functions of Bounded Deformation, designed in the work \cite{DalMasoGSBD} by Dal Maso in 2014 specifically to address such an issue.\\

 What all of the above continuum models are neglecting is the role of adatoms in the creation of equilibrium stable interfaces.
 The importance of considering their effect was made clear by Specer and Tersoff in \cite{SpeTer97}, where the authors highlighted that considering the effect of adatoms, and in particular of surface segregation of several species of deposited material, will change the equilibrium configurations predicted by the model, and hopefully provide a more accurate description of those observed in experiments.